g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 Once the resources are duplicated, the next step is to update the green environment with the new features, updates, or bug fixes.
 This involves deploying the changes to the green environment and testing them thoroughly to ensure they work as expected.

 For example:
-The development team deploys a new version of the website with updated features, such as a redesigned checkout process, to the green environment.
+The development team deploys a new version of the website with updated features, such as a redesigned checkout process, in a green environment.
 They then conduct extensive testing to verify that the new features function correctly and do not introduce any issues.

 ### Step 3: Switching Traffic to the New Server
-After the updates have been deployed and tested in the green environment, traffic is gradually switched from the blue environment to the green.
+After the updates have been deployed and tested in the green environment, traffic is gradually switched from the blue environment to the green environment .
 This is typically done using a routing device, such as a load balancer, that redirects incoming traffic to the green environment.

 For example:
 The organization configures the load balancer to start directing a small percentage of traffic to the green environment while monitoring performance.
-If everything goes smoothly, more traffic is gradually shifted to the green environment until all traffic is routed there.
+If everything goes smoothly, more traffic will gradually shift to the green environment until all traffic is routed there.

 ### Step 4: Relegating the Old Platform
 Once all traffic has been successfully redirected to the green environment, the blue environment becomes inactive and is relegated to a backup or standby role.
 It is kept in this state in case a rollback is needed or as a reference for future updates.